 The STDEV function calculates the standard deviation of a dataset.
 It takes two arguments: the range of cells that contains the data, and the number of standard deviations to calculate.

-Here is the syntax of the STDEV function: (See Also: How To Add A Drop Down Option In Google Sheets)
+Here is the syntax of the STDEV function: (See Also: How Do You Save A File In Google Sheets)

 Argument | Description |